ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 with protocols being developed.
 Designated experts review, approve, and revoke provisional registrations.

+Values 0xFF00-0xFFFF are reserved for private use, to enable proprietary uses and limited experimentation.

 This document defines several Reserved values, which can be used by clients and servers to send "greased" values in token challenges and responses to ensure that implementations remain able to handle unknown token types gracefully (this technique is inspired by